 Expected Result 6: At country level, alignment and harmonization of health aid according to national health plans is consolidated and accelerated.

-The UHC Partnership has supported countries’ efforts to improve alignment and harmonisation in a number of ways including MoH restructuring to improve coordination capacity and ensuring sustained dialogue.
+The UHC Partnership has supported countries’ efforts to improve alignment and harmonisation in a number of ways including MoH restructuring to improve coordination capacity, and ensuring sustained dialogue.

 MoH restructuring to improve coordination capacity: In Sierra Leone, with technical and financial support from WHO, a capacity assessment of the MoH Directorate of Donor/NGO Liaison office was undertaken alongside review of its organizational structure.
 The assessment identified what is required to ensure functionality and an improvement plan has been developed which will be implemented during the course of 2016.